wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-stone.md

 <ins>Grab.</ins> The golem makes a grapple attempt on a target, roll 1D4:
 1. Crush.
 The target takes 1D10 damage.
 1. Throw.
-The target is thrown on another target, on a hit, both take 1D8 damage and fall prone.
+The target is thrown at another target, on a hit, both take 1D8 damage and fall prone.
 1. Rip.
-The target takes 1D6 damage and an additionnal 1D6 damage unless they sacrifice one item they are wearing.
+The target takes 1D6 damage and an additional 1D6 damage unless they sacrifice one item they are wearing.
 1. Freeze.
 The golem blanks for a few seconds, nothing happens this turn.

 <ins>Shockwave.</ins> Every grounded creature and object near the golem must save or fall prone.